 Through the steps of the Environmental Justice Analysis, Forest Heights Subdivision was identified to be an area to evaluate the project's effects.
 Numerous efforts were made to engage the Forest Heights community for participation and input.
 Two separate public meetings were held, in-person and virtually, to provide the citizens opportunities to become familiar with the project, ask questions, and provide comments.
 One of these meetings was held inside the Forest Heights Subdivision to be more accessible to the residents.
 Individual one-on-one meetings were held with Forest Heights residents to gain participation from the community.
 Preferred Alternative C addresses the concerns received from the residents regarding flooding, stormwater runoff, wetlands, and agreement with the TCWIP and TCNGNCP.
-The drainage mitigation assessment performed showed that the proposed improvements including a retention pond will improve the drainage for the areas downstream ensuring that the proposed project will have minimal impact on flooding in the Forest Heights subdivision or any downstream communities.
-The retention pond and other BMPs will improve the stormwater runoff quality for Forest Heights and Turkey Creek.
+The drainage mitigation assessment showed that the proposed improvements including a retention pond will improve the drainage for the areas downstream ensuring that the proposed project will have minimal impact on flooding in the Forest Heights subdivision or any downstream communities. retention pond and other BMPs will improve the stormwater runoff quality for Forest Heights and Turkey Creek.
 The project will have no effect on storm surge that has often been a concern expressed by the community.
 As previously discussed, the only time the Forest Heights levee has been overtopped was in 2005 related to storm surge from Hurricane Katrina.
 The Forest Heights levee was approximately 16 feet above sea level in 2005 when Hurricane Katrina overtopped the levee.
 Both the City of Gulfport and the USACE have recognized improvements were needed to the Forest Heights levee following Hurricane Katrina.
 There is an active USACE project to raise the levee from 16 feet to 21 feet above sea level.
 Coordination is ongoing with the USACE, the City of Gulfport, and roadway designers to make sure USACE improvements provide additional protection from storm surge.

-Wetlands will be mitigated in accordance with the permitting agency and mitigation will occur within the Turkey Creek Watershed pending availability within the Turkey Creek Watershed and/or any other wetland mitigation banks as required by USACE.
+Wetlands will be mitigated, including required compensatory mitigation, in accordance with the permitting agency and it is the intent of the City of Gulfport that mitigation will occur within the Turkey Creek Watershed pending availability.
+The USACE has the federal responsibility of determining the appropriate mitigation to off-set lost wetland functions that result from the proposed project.
 The proposed project and retention pond amenities comply with many of the objectives of the TCWIP and TCNGNCP such as increasing non-vehicular and vehicular access to businesses and amenities safely, stimulating economic development opportunities, and installing stormwater mitigation to aid the flooding of the area, provide education to adults and youth, and increase recreation resources to improve community health.
 An air quality analysis and a noise study deemed the proposed project to be of no concern to the Forest Heights Subdivision and surrounding areas.
 With the results from the Environmental Justice Analysis, Preferred Alterative C will not result in a disproportionately high and adverse impact to any minority or low-income population, including the Forest Heights Subdivision, Landon Grove, or any other area along the Preferred Alternative.